Description

 Definitions:

-• Lab Directory- (aka 'Starter Space') In order to facilitate basic research workflow for new labs, each new lab group with cluster access is allotted 4TB of initial space on our shared Lustre storage on /n/holylabs, included as part of the overall HPC cost model.
-This lab directory is intended only to be used for active research on the cluster and is not suitable for archiving, workstation backups, or administrative files.
+- Lab Directory- (aka 'Starter Space') In order to facilitate basic research workflow for new labs/PIs, each new lab group with cluster access is allotted 4TB of initial space on our shared Lustre storage on /n/holylabs, included as part of the overall HPC cost model.
+This lab directory is owned by the lab's PI and is intended only to be used for active research data on the cluster and is not suitable for archiving, workstation backups, or administrative files.
 This space is not mountable (SMB/Samba), but is accessible via Globus.
 This space cannot be expanded.
 For additional storage needs, see Lab Storage below.

-• Lab Storage - Storage on one of our Tiered Storage systems is billed as part of our storage service center.
+- Lab Storage - Storage on one of our Tiered Storage systems is billed as part of our storage service center.
 See "Performance/Tiers" below.
+This storage allocation is owned by the lab's PI and is intended only to be used for research data on the cluster. research storage should not be used for administrative files and data.
 Costing is based on the total allocated share size.

 Service Expectations and Limits: